-Family Assessment Assignment: Comments: A final grade of 50% or higher is Part A 30% required for successful completion of the course.
-Part B 40% All assignments must be completed to achieve a The 15-minute Family Interview Assignment 30% passing grade.
-TOTAL 100%
+Family Assessment Assignment 50% Comments: A final grade of 50% or higher is The 15-minute Family Interview Assignment 50% required for successful completion of the course.
+TOTAL 100% All assignments must be completed to achieve a passing grade.

 Course Learning Outcomes/Competencies